staltz/flux-challenge/submissions/kennytilton/README.md

 the script `trak-es5` will rebuild `dist/SithTrak.js` with simple optimizations.
 Open `index.html` to run that.
 No luck yet with advanced optimizations, but we are closing in on that.

 ## Discussion
 The elegance definition above presents another difficulty: data flow programs do not *have* program flow.
 The data flows and the UI shape simply conforms to the data.
 In a sense, the data flow ends with the dynamically altered UI, which itself is just data.

 To make things worse, thanks to some clever coding the data flow is transparent, so you cannot even see that.
 Reference a variable and you are subscribed to it.
 Set such a variable and everyone gets notified.
 It Just Works&trade;.

-This, by the way, is where Facebook erred with React: the view *is* part of the model.
+This, by the way, is where Facebook erred with React: they missed that the view *is* part of the model.
 By addressing only the view, they covered the easy part.
 The whole challenge of UI programming is managing state in an environment with interpendent parts responding to asynchronous input data.
 But Facebook punted on state, told us to make do as best we could, then changed their mind and told us to use Flux&trade;.
 As for data flow, Facebook [rejects it](https://reactjs.org/docs/design-principles.html).
 (Scroll down to "Scheduling").
 Excerpts:

 > The control over scheduling would be harder for us to gain if we let the user
 > directly compose views with a “push” based paradigm common in some variations of